llm-jp/scripts/pretrain/geniac-submit/README.md

 # GENIAC Official Evaluation

-This project provides instructions to submit models and tokenizers as W&B artifacts for the GENIAC official evaluation.
+This document provides instructions to submit models and tokenizers as W&B artifacts for the GENIAC official evaluation.

 ## Prerequisites